Access to Care

 Student Health Center

-The Alexander H. Ray Student Health Center (part of the Wellness Center) at Winston-Salem State University is an outpatient facility providing a variety of health care services to the student population.
+The Alexander H. Ray Student Health Services (part of the Wellness Center) at Winston-Salem State University is an outpatient facility providing a variety of health care services to the student population.
 All students enrolled at WSSU are eligible to use the health service.
-The Student Health Center provides most services on an appointment basis.
+Student Health Services provides most services on an appointment basis.
 However, injuries or illness that require immediate attention may be evaluated by registered nurses, nurse practitioners, medical doctors, and other medical professionals.
-Students may also be seen daily on a walk-in basis (see web for clinic hours).
+Students are only seen by appointments.

 *Official University Student ID and Insurance cards are required during each visit.